-Modeling This spread sheet allows the user to model a given network as follows:
+Modelling This spreadsheet allows the user to model a given network as follows:

 Generator/s: The details of one generator shall be entered.
-If there are more than one generator of identical rating, these can be modeled simply by enter the number of generator in parallel.
+If there are more than one generator of identical rating, these can be modelled simply by entering the number of generator in parallel.

-Grid: The details of grid shall be entered
+Grid: The details of the grid shall be entered

 Transformer/s: The details of one transformer shall be entered.
-If there are more than one transformer of identical rating, these can be modeled simply by enter the number of transformer in parallel.
+If there are more than one transformer of identical rating, these can be modelled simply by entering the number of transformer in parallel.

 Starting Motor: The details of the largest motor connected to the switchboard shall be entered.

 Running Motor/s: The details of the second largest running motor/s (or motor of rating same as the starting motor) connected to the switchboard shall be entered.
 This model can also be utilized by the user to check the voltage drop at the terminals of any remote motor/s.

 Lumped Load: The details of the remaining load on the switchboard can be modelled as a lumped load.
 The % motor can be defined which shall be modelled as constant power load while remaining % of load shall be modelled as constant impedance load for the calculation.

 Error in data entry of the “voltage” input shall be highlighted, if bus voltages are much different from the generator terminal voltage input of transformer voltage ratio inputs.